 If you are new to Vue.js or web development in general, trying to get your head around authentication can be a large task.
 The authentication process can be difficult to understand as it covers concepts from both front and back ends.
 Getting into too many back-end details will not be required, but having some familiarity with them will be necessary.

-The goal of this primer is to highlight some key concepts and hopefully point you in the right direction.
+The goal of this primer is to highlight some key concepts to get started in the right direction.

 Having some familiarity with CORS will be essential.
 A common issue that gets reported is of requests getting rejected by the API because CORS is not setup correctly.